hai-vr/combo-gesture-expressions-av3/writedefaults.md

 - If a layer has animations that animates references such as Material swaps, then the Avatar Mask must *allow* that transform in the mask.
 - In the real world, there are prefabs that animate Transforms in the FX Playable Layer.
 Therefore the mask must *allow* these unusual transforms in order not to break existing prefabs.
-- If there are zero transforms that need to be *allowed* by the above rules, then the Avatar Mask must *allow* at least 1 random transform, because an Avatar Mask that has 0 transforms is considered to be *allowing all* the transforms.
+- If there are zero transforms that need to be *allowed* by the above rules, then the Avatar Mask must *allow* at least 1 transform (it can be a transform that does not exist), because an Avatar Mask that has 0 transforms is considered to be *allowing all* the transforms.

 All of the above are implemented in the Avatar mask generator provided in *ComboGestureExpressions* by clicking <span class="hai-btn">Add missing masks</span>.